November 23, 2025

 Ladies Bible Study

-Saturday, September 6, ladies will begin a new Bible study “Life Lessons from James” by Max Lucado.
+The ladies have begin a new Bible study “Life Lessons from James” by Max Lucado.
 We will meet every other Saturday in the church dock room at 10:00 a.m.
 All women are invited.

 Prayer Gathering